-Our system must set threshold values, which are used for creating a behavioral pattern and for matching online sensor data with the pattern.
+Our system must determine threshold values, which are used for creating a behavioral pattern and for matching sensor data with the pattern.
 The first threshold is an extraction threshold.
 A behavioral pattern is created by extracting characteristics which frequently occur in sample behavior logs.
 The extraction threshold is a threshold of the occurrence frequency.
 If an improper value is set to the extraction threshold, behavior recognition accuracy is low because the characteristics of the user are not extracted adequately.
 The second threshold is a detection threshold.
-When a user's online sensor data is matched with a behavioral pattern, if the degree of conformity is more than the detection threshold then our system detects user behavior and provides services.
+If the degree of conformity of sensor data to the pattern is more than the detection threshold, our system detects user behavior and provides services.
 Naturally, an improper detection threshold makes behavior recognition accuracy low.
-Not only our system but also most context-aware applications require thresholds to be set for creating a behavioral pattern and for matching the pattern.
-To make behavior recognition accuracy high, proper threshold settings are necessary.
+All context-aware systems require thresholds to be determined for creating a behavioral pattern and for matching the pattern.
 After many sample behavior logs are collected, initial values of the thresholds can be changed into more proper values by learning with the logs.
-The issue of the learning is not discussed in this paper.
-This paper discusses, as an issue to be solved, how to set an initial threshold value that achieves high recognition accuracy under a constraint of a small number of sample behavior logs.
+However, it takes a long period to collect many sample behavior logs.
+That means the user might be kept away from services for a long period.
+Not to dissatisfy the user, proper threshold values should be determined with a small number of sample behavior logs which can be collected in a short duration.
+Therefore, in this paper, we discuss not the learning of values but how to determine a proper initial threshold value with a small number of sample behavior logs.